voidconsole/collision/README.md

 ## 🧠 Final Thoughts

 This project is minimal and expressive.
 The core is real physics with manually managed DOM, yet when you enable Quantum Mode... something else takes over.
 Something that shouldn't work... but does.
+Perhaps, classic JavaScript magic.

-> *Physics isn't just equations—it's magic that happens to work.*
+> *Physics isn't just equations; it's magic that happens to work.*